 It adds another layer of Creamy Mediterranean basil touch, making it unforgettable.

 Yes, they can.
 Roasted vegetables are a great make-ahead dish because they stay fresh for a few days and can be reheated easily.
-Just make sure to store them in an airtight container in the fridge, so they don't get soggy.
+Just make store them in an airtight container in the fridge, so they don't get soggy.
 Add a drizzle of olive oil before reheating so they pick up their crispness.

 ⏲️ More oven-roasted vegetables